 When you receive Covered Health Services from Network providers, you are not responsible for any difference between the Eligible Expenses and the amount the provider bills.
 When you receive Covered Health Services from non-Network providers, you are responsible for paying, directly to the non-Network provider, any difference between the amount the provider bills you and the amount the Plan Administrator will pay for Eligible Expenses.

 Notification Requirements

-Prior notification is required before you receive certain Covered Health Services.
 In general, Network providers are responsible for notifying the Claims Administrator before they provide these services to you.
-There are some Network Benefits, however, for which you are responsible for notifying the Claims Administrator.
+There are some Benefits, however, for which you are responsible for notifying the Claims Administrator.